 - include the complainant’s full name and contact details (email is preferred).

-Your complaint will generally be acknowledged within 7 to 10 days of receipt.
 Further information may be requested or you will be advised if Engineers Australia decides that the complaint is not a matter that it can investigate.

 If the matter can be investigated by Engineers Australia, your complaint and supporting evidence will be provided to the member for their written response.
 If you wish the matter to remain confidential, the complaint cannot proceed.